-Twitter, in Musk fight, posts $270M quarterly loss
+Twitter, in Musk fight, posts surprising drop in revenue

-LONDON (AP) — Twitter reported a quarterly loss Friday as revenue slipped even as its number of users climbed.
+LONDON (AP) — Twitter reported a quarterly loss Friday and declining revenue caught Wall Street off guard with the number of people using the platform on the rise.

-The social media company’s latest quarterly earnings figures offered a glimpse into how the social media business has performed during a months-long negotiation with billionaire and Tesla CEO Elon Musk over whether he will take over the company.
+The latest quarterly earnings figures offered a glimpse into how the social media platform has performed during a months-long negotiation with billionaire and Tesla CEO Elon Musk after he said that he would buy the company, and then changed his mind.

-The company lost $270 million in the April-June period after revenue slipped 1% to $1.18 billion, reflecting advertising industry headwinds, as well as uncertainty” over Musk’s acquisition bid.
+Inflation has crimped advertising spending and that was a huge drag on Twitter’s quarterly revenue, which slid 1% to $1.18 billion.
+The company also cited “uncertainty” over the acquisition by Musk.

+Twitter is holding no calls with analysts and will not publish a letter to shareholders, as is the norm, because of the pending acquisition.

+The underlying numbers at Twitter, however, were good.
 The number of daily active users rose 16.6% to 237.8 million compared with the same period a year before.

-Twitter chalked up the gains to “ongoing product improvements and global conversation around current events.”
+Those numbers are particularly impressive in the wake of a quarterly earnings report late Thursday from the social media company Snap.

+Snap also saw advertising tumble in the high-inflationary environment and shares plunged more than 30% Friday before the opening bell.

+“When compared to the nightmare quarter of SNAP last night, it shows digital ad spending is not falling off a cliff like feared which is a positive for others in the space such as Facebook, Pinterest, and Google,” wrote Dan Ives, who covers technology for Wedbush.

+Shares of Twitter Inc. slipped about 1% early Friday amid a broader sell-off on the tech-heavy Nasdaq composite.

-Overshadowing Twitter’s latest sales results is its legal fight with Musk to make good on his April promise to buy the company for $44 billion.
+The stock reaction may also be muted because the fight with Musk has overshadowed almost everything.
+Twitter is attempting to force Musk to make good on his April promise to buy the company for $44 billion.
 Twitter last week sued Musk to complete the deal and both sides are bracing for an October courtroom trial to resolve the dispute.

-Given the pending acquisition, Twitter said it wouldn’t hold its usual quarterly earnings conference call or issue a shareholder letter.

 The April-June fiscal quarter encompassed a tumultuous three months for Twitter, starting with the April 4 disclosure that Musk had acquired a huge stake in the company, paving the way for his takeover bid later that month.
 It didn’t take long for the relationship to fray as Musk publicly tweeted his concerns about Twitter and its employees and signaled he was having second thoughts.